estebanpw/cudagecko/README.md

 Known to work with CUDA 10.0 and maxwell devices with compute capabilitiy 5.2

+CUDAGECKO uses AVX512 intrinsics by default since these are widely available.
+If your system does not have support for AVX512 vector operations, please remove the define `-DAVX512CUSTOM` from the `NVIDIAFLAGS` flags and then recompile the binaries as explained below.

 ## Installation

 Clone the repository and run: